BiocPy/GenomicRanges/README.md

 # GenomicRanges

-Container class to represent genomic locations and support genomic analysis in Python similar to Bioconductor's [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).
+GenomicRanges is a Python container class designed to represent genomic locations and support genomic analysis.
+It is similar to Bioconductor's [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).

 ## Install